G20 adds the African Union as a member, issues call rejecting use of force in reference to Ukraine

 NEW DELHI (AP) — The Group of 20 top world economies welcomed the African Union as a member at their annual summit Saturday, but their wording on the contentious issue of Russia's war in Ukraine was limited to a call to avoid forcefully seizing territory or using nuclear weapons.

-There had been doubt that an agreement could be adopted because of disagreements among members, most centrally on differences about the war.
+There had been doubt that an agreement could be adopted because of differences among members, most centrally on the issue of the war.

 The G20 final statement, released a day before the summit formally closes, was less sharply worded over the war than one issued during last year's meeting in Bali and didn't mention Russia's invasion directly.

-It said members reiterated their national positions and resolutions adopted at the United Nations, and called on all states must act in line with principles laid out in the U.N.
+It said members reiterated their national positions and resolutions adopted at the United Nations, and called on all states to act in line with principles laid out in the U.N.
 Charter.

 “In line with the U.N.
 Charter, all states must refrain from the threat or use of force to seek territorial acquisition against the territorial integrity and sovereignty or political independence of any state.
 The use or threat of use of nuclear weapons is inadmissible,” it said.